Health Conditions That May Cause Hair Loss: What to Look For

 5. Stress

-If you suspect that high levels of stress may be affecting your bald spot, talk to your doctor or psychologist to begin exploring coping strategies.
-The sooner you can manage your stress, the sooner your hair can start experiencing a resurgence.
+If you think stress is contributing to your bald spot, it’s a good idea to consult with your doctor or a psychologist to begin developing coping strategies.
+The sooner you address your stress, the sooner you may see improvement in your hair health.

 Wrapping Up How Your Health Might Be Causing Your Bald Spot

-At Zang, we help men take their lives back from hair loss by providing industry-standard micropigmentation procedures that help simulate the look of a fashionable buzz cut over a bald scalp.
+At Zang, we help men regain their confidence by offering expert micropigmentation procedures that replicate the look of a stylish buzz cut over a bald scalp.